top of page

 DSC_3561TonesAndICitySoundsQueenStMall26

-My photography's a small part of the story of street arts in Brisbane & South East QLD starting 2006 & leading up to 2032 Brisbane Olympics.
-Street arts is at times seen as news-worthy but usually more low key.
+My photography's a small part of the story South East Queensland street arts starting 2006 & leading up to 2032 Olympics.
+Street arts sometimes seen as news-worthy but often more low key.
 I've photographed a vast range of musicians and genres, incl. that broad area, jazz, whose history began on the street - 19th century cotton fields, streets of New Orleans, marching bands, street bars, paddle steamers - protesting share cropping & slavery, civil rights.
 21st century's theme is survival - climate change, financial pressures on music venues and events, AI, Spotify, copyright.
 The 'big' music stages, online 'influencing' and chart success are seen as the goal, however, as you can see from photos on this site, that isn't entirely true.
 National libraries tell our histories using street photos given the context they provide.

-As a young musician, I played my first street gig 1977, my first Brisbane Festival 1980 ('Warana' street parade), toured Australia & NZ altho struggling with my health 1998 I gave up playing.
-2006 like many engaged by the new social media age I was going to gigs again, looking for something to do, bought a camera.
-I learnt photography on the street.. at festivals and workshops from others who'd photographed Slim Dusty, The Stones, Hendrix... and with the kindness of some of the finest Griffith University music lecturers was encouraged to pick up an instrument again and play, even just at my local church or in my studio.
-Over the years I have photographed at all levels from Grammy winning acts to community events & volunteers.
-I have a special interest in working with musicians with disabilities, as I've dealt with my own chronic health challenges.
+As a young musician, I played my first street gig 1977, my first Brisbane Festival 1980 ('Warana' street parade), toured Oz & NZ in orchestras & bands altho struggling with my health 1998 gave up playing.
+2006 like many engaged by the new social media age went to gigs again, looking for something to do, bought a camera.
+I started listening again to live music, learnt photography on the street.. at festivals & workshops from others who'd photographed Slim Dusty, The Stones, Hendrix... and with the kindness of a few Griffith University music lecturers 2024 was encouraged to pick up a trumpet again and play, even just at my local church or in my studio.
+Over these decades I have photographed at all levels from Grammy winning acts to community events & volunteers.
+I've a special interest in working with musicians with disabilities, as I've dealt with my own chronic health.

 thanks, Tim.

-Main Photo: Tones And I, Queen Street Mall, Brisbane, QLD 6 October 2018
+Main Photo: Tones And I, Queen Street Mall QLD 6 October 2018

 Background: Regurgitator, Gold Coast Commonwealth Games 7 April 2018